takhtani09/takhtani09/README.md

 - 👋 Hi, I’m @takhtani09
 - 👀 I’m interested in building Mobile Apps
 - 🌱 I’m currently learning ios Swift
-- 📫 How to reach me on instagram @hiteshtakhtani
+- 📫 Reach me on instagram @hiteshtakhtani

 <!---
 takhtani09/takhtani09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.